 si_path("path_raster")

-This option uses rnaturalearth
+This option uses rnaturalearth to extract admin0 and

-admin1 boundaries as sf
+admin1 boundaries as sf objects.

 We could also provide you own admins boundaries.
 This is a classic